cube-soft/cube.pdf/Applications/Converter/Documents/English/Readme.md

 ![Printer settings for Windows 8 and later](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdf/doc/v3/en/printer-02.png)

 In the print settings, the **Paper/Quality** tab allows you to change the settings for printing in black and white or color.
-For other settings, click the **Advanced...** button at the bottom right.
+For other settings, click the **Advanced ...** button at the bottom right.

 ![Advanced settings for printer](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdf/doc/v3/en/printer-03.png)